shdlabs/SSTorytime/README.md

 * [The Shape of Knowledge](https://medium.com/@mark-burgess-oslo-mb/semantic-spacetime-1-the-shape-of-knowledge-86daced424a5)
 * [Why you still can’t find what you’re looking for…](https://medium.com/p/922d113177e7)

+This project aims to turn intentionally created data and notes into stories we call reasoning.
+Stories are one of the most important forms of information, whether they describe happenings, calculations, tales of provenance, system audits...
+Stories underpin everything that happens.

+Getting data into story form isn't as easy as it sounds.
-This project aims to enable an intuitive but semi-formal approach to note taking and reasoning, for knowledge capture, querying, and dissemination of individual thinking easy, for humans and general use.
+Note-taking may be an intuitive but semi-formal approach to getting facts for reasoning, for knowledge capture, querying, and dissemination of individual thinking easy, for humans and general use.
 (AI can only capture knowledge from humans, so even if we want to use AI, we'd better get the knowledge representations right.)
 Whether we are analysing forensic evidence, looking for criminal behaviour, learning a foreign language, or taking notes in school for an exam.

+Today, computer tools ask people to enter data through APIs by programming, or by typing into special forms that are stressful and unnatural.
+We can do better, just as we can do better at retrieving the information and searching it.

 ![Alpha interface](https://github.com/markburgess/SSTorytime/blob/main/docs/figs/webapp6.png 'Testing a web interface')
 ![Alpha interface](https://github.com/markburgess/SSTorytime/blob/main/docs/figs/webapp1.png 'Testing a web interface')